ye-kyaw-thu/myNER/7-tags/README.md

 ## Usage

+The **myNER 7 Tags Corpus (v1.0)** is the primary dataset for our paper:
+**"myNER: Contextualized Burmese Named Entity Recognition with Bidirectional LSTM and fastText Embeddings"**,
-The myNER 7 Tags Corpus (v1.0) is being used in a paper submitted to the *International Conference on Cybernetics and Innovations (ICCI 2025)*.
+submitted to the *International Conference on Cybernetics and Innovations (ICCI 2025)*.

+A preprint is available [here](https://github.com/ye-kyaw-thu/myNER/blob/main/7-tags/paper/myNER_ICCI2025_preprint.pdf).

 ## Citation